On the theory of Gordan-Noether on homogeneous forms with zero Hessian (Improved version): Introduction

 To prove that Hesse's claim is true for homogeneous polynomials for $n \leq 4$, it is necessary to consider the fundamental locus and the image of the rational map $\PP ^{n-1} \to \PP ^{n-1}$ defined by $ (x_1, \ldots, x_n) \mapsto (h_1, \ldots, h_n)$.
-From the fact that $h_1, \ldots, h_n$ is a ``self-vanishing system,'' it follows that the dimension of the image is significantly small.
-This enables us to determine the forms with zero Hessian for $n \leq 5.$
+From the fact that $h_1, \ldots, h_n$ is a ``self-vanishing system,'' it follows that the dimension of the image is at most $n - 3$ if $n \ge 3$.
+This enables us to determine the forms with zero Hessian for $n \leq 4$.
+For $n = 5$, the dimension of the image of $h_1, \ldots, h_n$ may be exactly $n - 3 = 2$, which is too large to determine the forms with zero Hessian in dimension $5$.
+But this cannot occur in the context of forms with zero Hessian.
+So the dimension is at most $1$ and we can determine the forms with zero Hessian for $n = 5$ as well.

 Gordan and Noether's idea and proof techniques appear quite new and they are interesting in their own right, and they give us a series of new problems, some of which will be investigated in our subsequent papers.